teamkomuhn/wordpress-block/README.md

 # 🧱 WordPress Blocks.

-A simple WordPress Plugin to create a simple custom Gutenberg Block.
+A simple WordPress Plugin to create a simple Gutenberg Block.

 ---